Tejaswini Khedkar

 Understanding users

 "We are making millions.
-Its our responsibility to keep our sales running and secure".
+It is our responsibility to keep our sales running".

 "We are making millions.
-Its our responsibility to keep our sales running and secure".
+It is our responsibility to keep our sales running".

 -VP of Sales team at Firstcry.com